cldellow/cldellow.github.io/about.md

 # Work

+_2021-present_.
+TypeScript developer at [SyncWith](https://syncwith.com/).
+Founder building data tools to enable non-technical business staff to get their key business data into Google Sheets and Looker Studio.

 _2014–2019_.
 Scala/Clojure developer at Sortable.
 Member of the founding team of 5, helped the company grow to ~80 people, of which ~40 were technical staff.
 Ad tech integrations with all the major vendors.
 Big data ingestion, storage and query frameworks built on Hive, Spark and Presto.

 _2011–2014_.
 Scala developer at Snapsort Inc. Consumer recommendation engine website.
 Web crawling at scale.
 Running infrastructure on AWS.
 Data modelling.